e-nvy/Normalization_Assignment/Assignment.md

 ### Task 3: Count Tickets for Each City
 ```

 def count_tickets(cities):
-    # Create an empty dictionary to store the counts
+    # Create a dictionary with all cities initialized to 0
-    ticket_counts = {}
+    ticket_counts = {'B': 0, 'C': 0, 'H': 0, 'L': 0, 'M': 0, 'N': 0, 'S': 0}

     # Iterate through each symbol in the cities string
     for symbol in cities:
-        # If the symbol is not in the dictionary, add it with a count of 1
+        # If the symbol is in the dictionary, increment its count
-        if symbol not in ticket_counts:
+        if symbol in ticket_counts:
-            ticket_counts[symbol] = 1
-        else:
-            # If the symbol is already in the dictionary, increment its count
             ticket_counts[symbol] += 1

     return ticket_counts